 The way to control this risk is to invest in bonds of various maturity levels.
 Rising interest rates tend to have a bigger impact on longer-term bonds.
 As a result, it makes sense to invest in both long-term and shorter-term bonds.

 This risk is also related to bond investors.
 When you invest for income, you need to earn a certain level of interest.
 But you have no control over when interest rates rise or when they might fall.
 You could easily find yourself in a position of a 30-year bond that pays 6% maturing and your only option is a new 30-year bond paying 3%.

 Having your income cut in half is not ideal and not possible for many investors.

 To overcome this risk when investing, you should build a bond ladder.
-This works by having you divvy your money into 3 or 4 buckets and investing in various term bonds.
+This works by having you divvy your money into three or four buckets and investing in various term bonds.
 For example, if you have $25,000 to invest, you might put $6,250 into each of the following:

-When the 1 year bond matures, you reinvest that money back into another 1 year bond.
-When the 5 year bond matures, you reinvest that money into another 5 year bond.
+When the one-year bond matures, you reinvest that money back into another one-year bond.
+When the five-year bond matures, you reinvest that money into another five-year bond.

 The idea is that by investing your money in different maturity bonds, you decrease reinvestment risk since you are investing your money at different times and not all at once.

 There are 5 risks of the stock market.
 While there are more risks you may face, these tend to be the ones that trip up most investors.
 Make sure you take the time and do what needs to be done so you can reduce the risks you face when investing.